The fastest tire pressure for road cycling is probably lower than you think

 All the other parameters on the calculators have, of course, an influence but are not very significant.
 Still, it’s good to set them accordingly, and they may point in the direction of a little more or a little less pressure.
 Ultimately, you end up with a suggestion that will be pretty close to the optimum for your given scenario.
 From now on, experiment, maybe test and see how it feels.
 As said before, generally, err on the side of less pressure than too much.

-The fastest tire pressure depends on the underground surface, tire width, and system weight, in that order.
-Decide where on the race course you want to be fastest, choose the appropriate tire width and, as always, minimize weight.
-Make a Friend Faster
+The optimal tire pressure depends on the type of surface, tire width, and vehicle weight, in that order.
+Determine your desired speed on the race course, select the appropriate tire width, and, as always, minimize weight.

 After all this information, let’s go through a step-by-step approach to finding the optimal tire pressure.